ksyeung/Py-SDelete-Filename-Finder/README.md

 ![Demo](https://github.com/ksyeung/Py-SDelete-Filename-Finder/blob/main/Recording.gif?raw=true)

 Malicious actors sometimes utilise [Sysinternals SDelete](https://learn.microsoft.com/en-us/sysinternals/downloads/sdelete) to wipe files they've dropped in order to prevent recovery and forensic analysis.
-As part of this wiping process, it rewrites the filename, which will look like "AAAA.AAA", "BBBB.BBB", "CCCC.CCC", ... , "ZZZZ.ZZZ".
+As part of this wiping process, it rewrites the filename, which will look like "AAAA.AAA", "BBBB.BBB", ... , "ZZZZ.ZZZ".
 This leaves a distinct pattern in $J, the USN Journal.
-If you suspect SDelete may have been used because you've found evidence of execution, this tool may be useful to you.
+If you've found evidence of SDelete execution, this tool may be useful to you.

 How does it work?